 The Governing Council shall consist of the members of the Executive Committee, the Chairperson of each Section of NCPHA, one representative elected by each affiliate group of NCPHA, one Academic Liaison appointed by the President, and one representative from the North Carolina Division of Public Health (DPH), appointed by the DPH Director.
 The aforementioned members shall have voting privileges and shall send a proxy to the Governing Council Meetings who shall have voting privileges, provided the signed written notification is received by Governing Council in advance.

-The Governing Council shall be empowered to adopt a budget; recommend the creation and dissolution of Sections; take action concerning affiliates; establish dues for all categories of membership; take action on resolutions; and recommend over-all policies for NCPHA.
+The Governing Council shall be empowered to adopt a budget; recommend the creation and dissolution of Sections and Caucuses; take action concerning affiliates; establish dues for all categories of membership; take action on resolutions; and recommend over-all policies for NCPHA.
 The Governing Council shall receive reports from all committees and shall take action on all reports with the exception of those submitted by the Nominating, Awards, and Annual Educational Conference Planning Committees.

 Actions taken by the Governing Council shall be reported to the membership at the next Annual Meeting.
 A two-thirds (2/3) vote of the membership present shall be required to override the action of the Governing Council.